ans-group/docs.ukfast.co.uk/source/network/policy/fastnetmon.md

 # FastNetMon

 ##  What is a FastNetMon Ban?
-`FastNetMon` is a tool to allow for real time black holing of IP addresses by systems that collect traffic/ netflow data directly from our routers.
+UKFast utilizes a service called `FastNetMon` (FNM) to analyse traffic entering our network to determine whether it is legitimate.
+FNM is configured to automatically make decisions based on the nature of the inbound traffic and can “ban” an IP.

+This action is taken to prevent either our entire network or just a segment of it from being taken offline by an attack.

 - If a threshold is met and the systems believe there to be a targeted attack, the targeted IP address will be temporarily blocked, while the block is in place, networking is suspended to protect the network and the client’s

 - The bans will be automatically lifted after approximately 30 minutes, should the attack continue, this will then be reinstated

-This data is logged by UKFast and further information can be provided should this be needed [on the nature of the attack and its vectors]
+This data is logged by UKFast and further information (on the nature of the attack and its vectors) can be provided should this be needed

 ## What to do after multiple bans?
 If multiple bans keep occurring over time, it is wise to assume that this is a targeted attack (DoS or DDoS) and appropriate actions should be taken to prevent this happening again.